RonenNess/EzSockets/README.md

 socket.SendMessage("How are you today?");
 ```

-### Implemeting Listener As Class
+### Implemeting Events Listener As Class

-In the examples above we used the generic `EzEventsListener` object with attached anonymous functions.
+In the examples above we used the generic `EzEventsListener` object with attached functions.

-If you want to have a 'cleaner' solution with your own server manager class, instead of using delegates you can implement your own listener by implementing the ```IEzEventsListener``` API, or you can inherit from ```EzEventsListener``` and just override the handlers that are interesting to you.
+If you want to have a 'cleaner' solution with your own server manager class you can create your own listener by implementing the ```IEzEventsListener``` API, or you can inherit from ```EzEventsListener``` and override the handlers that are interesting for you (in the second option you can enjoy both callbacks you can attach and class methods to handle events).

 ### Change Encoding